Bloomingdale Snow and Ice Injury Attorneys

 - Defective sidewalks that are poorly designed or maintained, or contain cracks, uneven slopes, and other hazards.

 In such instances, it may be possible to hold the property owner responsible when a slip and fall injury occurs.If you suffer a slip and fall injury due to ice, snow or water left on sidewalks, a thorough investigation must be conducted to determine if the property owner is at fault.
 Multiple photos of the area where the fall occurred are also very helpful in proving liability.
-At Mevorah Law Offices LLC, we have extensive experience with snow and ice injury cases, and we can give you an honest assessment of your case to determine whether or not you have a claim.
-For a free consultation with one of our skilled premises liability attorneys, contact Mevorah Law Offices LLC today at 630-932-9100630-932-9100.
+At Mevorah & Giglio Law Offices, we have extensive experience with snow and ice injury cases, and we can give you an honest assessment of your case to determine whether or not you have a claim.
+For a free consultation with one of our skilled premises liability attorneys, contact Mevorah & Giglio Law Offices today at 630-932-9100630-932-9100.